academic-moodle-cooperation/moodle-gradereport_gradedist/README.txt

     free of charge for non-commercial use.

-    Make sure to download the correct package version 4.x and place the core (highcharts.src.js) and the exporting module (exporting.src.js)
+    Make sure to download the correct package version 4.x and place the core (highcharts.src.js) and the exporting module (exporting.src.js), or if you prefer their minified versions (highcharts.js, exporting.js)
-    into the folder /yourmoodleroot/grade/report/gradedist/js/"
+    into the folder moodleroot/grade/report/gradedist/js/"

 INSTALLATION
 ================================================================================